Capgemini/dcos-cli-docker/README.md

 docker run -it capgemini:dcos-cli
 ```

-This image provides some values by default for your DCOS CLI config.
+This image provides some values by default for your DCOS CLI config:

 ```bash
 DCOS_CONFIG=/dcos-cli/.dcos/dcos.toml